astral-sh/ruff/docs/preview.md

 Preview mode can be enabled with the `--preview` flag on the CLI or by setting `preview = true` in your Ruff configuration file (e.g. `pyproject.toml`).

-Preview mode can be configured separately for linting and formatting (Ruff version 0.1.1 or newer).
+Preview mode can be configured separately for linting and formatting (requires Ruff v0.1.1+).
 To enable preview lint rules without preview style formatting:

 ```toml
 [lint]